javs1287/FLPcustomplugin_and_steampunk/exercises/ex_0/README.md

 1. You will start by creating an upgrade stable object.
 In this case through a custom function module based only on standard function modules and BAPIs to provide the required information from the system.
 This custom function module would act as a wrapper for standard objects.
 2. You custom function module will then be consumed by a custom HTTP Service.
 This service will contain a small footprint easing the maintenance effort and will be created on top of the Embedded Steampunk "engine" meaning at this layer you will be using cloud-like ABAP code which is also upgrade stable and even gives you options at a later point to decouple the code in this layer and relocate to other solutions like SAP ABAP Cloud Environment on BTP.
 3. A custom Fiori Plugin created on SAP Business Application Studio.
 In this object you will implement custom code to call the custom HTTP service, manipulate data from the response (if needed) and publish information in the SAP Fiori Launchpad.
-Important to note is that Fiori Launchpad Plugins load asyncrhonously so you will face a challenge to define at what moment should the plugin should be rendered in the Fiori Launchpad without affecting other features in this layer.
+Important to note is that Fiori Launchpad Plugins load asynchronously so you will face a challenge to define at what moment should the plugin should be rendered in the Fiori Launchpad without affecting other features in this layer.

 Based on the concepts above, we would then identify that our exercise would fit in the second option in the clean core journey

   ![Journey](images/cleancore_options.png)

 ## Is this all there is to know about Embedded Steampunk
 Fortunately not, but for the scope of this exercise we will limit to the concepts described above through a hands-on approach.